PrestaShop/docs/development/architecture/file-structure/understanding-src-folder.md

 Bundle classes belong to the `PrestaShopBundle` namespace.
 This folder contains the code composing the application layer, meaning:

 - Classes wrapping PrestaShop business logic into a Symfony application
-- Classes relying heavily on Symfony such as Controllers, Twig templates, Form Types, etc.
+- Classes relying heavily on Symfony such as Controllers, Form Types, etc.

 Code in this namespace should follow these rules: